tcorral/Hydra.js/README.md

 			init: function ( oData ) {

 				/* The subscribing of events is done by Hydra inside the core.
-				 * bus.subscribe( this );
+				 * Bus.subscribe( this );
 				 */
 			}
 		};
 	});

 ### Publishing actions
-To use the action manager you have accessible using "bus".
+To use the action manager you have accessible using "Bus".

 The publish method expect three arguments, but only the first two are mandatory, the channel name and the event name